BVG Class G: History

 Twelve sets were lent to the Athens Metro between 1983 and 1985.
 Class GI trains replaced all Class A1 and A2 trains by 5 November 1989.
-In 1997, 60 sets were sold to North Korea.The train received new features over the years.
-The automatic next station announcements that where first on the BVG Class H trains were added to the BVG Class G trains in the early 2000s.
-A twin lcd advisement displays where also added and since 2010s, the left screen shows next station information.
+In 1997, 60 sets were sold to the Pyongyang Metro in North Korea.The train received new features over the years.
+The automatic next station announcements that first appeared on the BVG Class H trains were implemented in the BVG Class G trains in the early 2000s.
+A twin LCD advisement displays were also added and since the 2010s, the left screen shows next station information.
 The GI/1 trains were refurbished into GI/1E trains between 2005 and 2007 giving the outside unibody a full paint livery of yellow.
 The refurbished interior received yellow polls, new seats and the door handles to open the doors were removed and replaced with a button.
-The interior of the doors were also repainted gray replaced the oak brown color.
+The interior of the doors was also repainted gray replacing the oak brown color.

+Replacement

+The Class G trains are to be replaced by the Class JK trains starting in 2025.

 Korean State Railway 500 series

-After the GI class were withdrawn from use on the Pyongyang Metro, they were converted by the Kim Chong-t'ae Electric Locomotive Works to operate as EMUs on the national railway lines of the Korean State Railway, which numbered them in the 500 series.
-They are frequently seen in the northern part of North Korea, running along the Hambuk Line, the Pukpu Line and the Manpo Line; they are occasionally seen running as mixed trains pulling regular railway freight cars.
+After the GI class was withdrawn from use on the Pyongyang Metro, they were converted by the Kim Chong-t'ae Electric Locomotive Works to operate as EMUs on the national railway lines of the Korean State Railway, which numbered them in the 500 series.
+They are frequently seen in the northern part of North Korea, running along the Hambuk Line, the Pukpu Line, and the Manpo Line; they are occasionally seen running as mixed trains pulling regular railway freight cars.